10 Aug 9 Foods & Herbs That Help Your Body Adapt To Stress

 Here are some adaptogens you can try:

 This adaptogen often gets passed over as a snooze-worthy herbal tea you drink before bed.
-But it so much more than that!
+But it is so much more than that!
 Studies have shown chamomile has a positive impact on your body’s blood vessels and muscles helping them relax.
 Plus, it positively fights anxiety and depression.
-Don’t just think of it as a bed-time tea – think of it as a powerful anxiety and stress fighter!
+Don’t just think of it as a bedtime tea – think of it as a powerful anxiety and stress fighter!

 In studies, ginseng has significant anti-stress properties.
 In fact, it is approved for use for the treatment of stress-induced disorders.
-Ginseng tea is a wonderful way to give your body support and have a moment of self care.
+Ginseng tea is a wonderful way to give your body support and have a moment of self-care.

 RAW NUTS AND SEEDS

 Where to start with raw nuts and seeds?
 Many of them come with cool stress-fighting compounds in them!
-The key is to be getting them raw and organic and then soaking them before eating so all the nutrients are unlocked and the anti-nutrients are removed.
+The key is to be getting them raw and organic and then soak them before eating so all the nutrients are unlocked and the anti-nutrients are removed.

 HERE ARE JUST A FEW: